This History of Printmaking

 The 20th and 21st Centuries

-Other France-based artists, including Georges Braque, Henri Matisse and Georges Rouault, experimented with the form.
-In the century’s second half, artists created more prints and introduced more technical innovations than ever before.
+As art exploded throughout the beginning of the 20th century, many of the era’s most famous artists took an interest in printmaking.
+Pablo Picasso, while renowned as a painter, employed diverse printmaking techniques, including linocuts and engravings, to develop over 1,000 prints in his career.
+Other French artists, including Georges Braque, Henri Matisse and Georges Rouault, experimented with the form.
+In the latter half of the 21st century, artists created more prints and introduced more technical innovations than ever before.

-Printer Jack Duganne coined the word “giclee” in 1991 to market inkjet printing to the fine art world.
+Printer Jack Duganne coined the word “giclée” in 1991 to market inkjet printing to the fine art world.
 It made the yet-untested technology sound more refined and dignified.
 The IRIS printer remained the most popular fine art printer until the 2010s, when the Epson and Canon printing companies developed newer, cheaper technologies that accommodated archival inks.

 The Digital Printmaking Process